Who could replace Van Bronckhorst at Rangers?

-Rangers: Who could replace Giovanni van Bronckhorst as manager?
+Rangers' next manager: Who could replace Giovanni van Bronckhorst?

 Last updated on .From the section Rangers